 Technology solutions to help close the gap

 As a priority outcome, the research sends a warning to mining companies to review their OHS processes and practices with the findings in mind.
-That’s where technology can play an important role in supporting this change.
-It can:
+That’s where technology can play an important role in supporting this change in the following three ways.

 Improve communication and information flow

-Managers can also have greater insight into safety culture, as reports and graphs can be generated and with other tools like the +BI dashboard visualisation solution.
+Managers have greater insight into safety culture, as reports and graphs can be generated and with other tools like the +BI dashboard visualisation solution.